-GALEV is the ideal tool for the science of this thesis, as it features two components that discriminate it from similar codes such as the de-facto "industry standard" from Bruzual & Charlot

-(2003): By using the input physics listed above for a wide range of metallicities it includes a detailed treatment of the chemical evolution in a self-consistent way, fully accounting for the increasing initial abundances of successive stellar generations.
-It furthermore includes emission lines that also very strongly with metallicity and are a significant contributor to broad- and in particular narrow-band filters whenever the galaxy is actively forming stars and hence contains a population of massive, young stars.
+GALEV is the ideal tool for the science of this thesis, as it features two components that discriminate it from similar codes such as the de-facto "industry standard" from Bruzual & Charlot (2003): by using the input physics listed above for a wide range of metallicities it includes a detailed treatment of the chemical evolution in a self-consistent way, fully accounting for the increasing initial abundances of successive stellar generations.
+It furthermore includes continuum emission as well as emission lines that also vary strongly with metallicity and are a significant contributor to broad-band, intermediate-band and in particular narrow-band filters whenever the galaxy is actively forming stars and hence contains a population of massive, young stars.

 I detail the input physics that is currently used and also explain how the code works.
 In order to be able to model galaxies both in the local and the distant universe, GALEV models have to be calibrated, and I demonstrate this calibration process that allows us to simultaneously reproduce spectra and colours, stellar masses, star formation rates, metallicities and mass-to-light ratios for typical galaxies of a range of spectral Hubble types.
 Once calibrated on local galaxies GALEV can - for any desired choice of the cosmological parameters - also be used to describe galaxies out to the highest redshifts, consistently accounting not only for the cosmological, but also for the evolutionary corrections appropriate for every individual galaxy type.
-In addition to the applications presented in the course of this thesis I give several examples on how GALEV can be and has been very successfully used to study galaxies at a range of redshifts.
-To facilitate the access to our models I also created a web-interface that, at the time of writing and after just over one year of public access, allowed more than 150 researchers around the globe to run 1500 models with user-defined parameters, and the details of this web-interface are also given.
-I conclude the first chapter with a summary and a list of things I plan to improve or that already are in preparation in collaboration with Peter Anders as second active GALEV developer.
+In addition to the applications presented in the course of this thesis I give several examples on how GALEV can be and has been successfully used to study galaxies at a range of redshifts.
+To facilitate access to our models I created a web-interface that, at the time of writing and after just over one year of public access, allowed more than 150 researchers around the globe to run > 1500 models with user-defined parameters.
+I conclude this chapter with a summary and a list of features I plan to improve or that already are in preparation in collaboration with Dr. Peter Anders as second, active GALEV developer.